 We regard pupillage as an essential investment in the future of Chambers and the Bar.
 Our approach is to offer a thoroughly comprehensive training in all aspects of our work so as to ensure our pupils are provided with the best foundation for their professional careers and are able to uphold the traditions and standards of the Bar, further details of which are available here in the Pupillage Handbook.

-Chambers selects articulate and well motivated individuals who can demonstrate academic excellence (at least a 2:1 honours degree, except where there are mitigating circumstances), high standards of presentation and communication skills, sound judgement and a practical approach to problem-solving.
+Chambers selects articulate and well motivated individuals who can demonstrate academic excellence, high standards of presentation and communication skills, sound judgement and a practical approach to problem-solving.